Eagle Wynne McMahon: Sponsorship

+McMahon and MVP Discs announced a 5-year deal starting in 2024.

+McMahon announced his departure from Discmania on January 8, ending a nine-year relationship.

-McMahon has been sponsored by Discmania and Grip Equipment during his professional career.
-After playing Disc golf for four years, he got sponsored as a 16 year old.
+Before joining MVP, McMahon had been sponsored by Discmania and Grip Equipment during his professional career.
+After playing disc golf for four years, he got sponsored as a 16-year-old.
 During his time with Discmania, he has had great success with his signature discs.

-McMahon is still sponsored by both companies as of 2023.

 Notable victories

-McMahon has won 50 events, and some of the biggest victories are listed below.
+McMahon has won 50 events, some of the most notable of which are listed below.